Pininfarina Battista electric hypercar heading to Monterey

-The Pininfarina Battista electric hypercar – set to become the most powerful road-legal production car ever built, with 1,873bhp – has received some front-end design tweaks following a programme of wind-tunnel aerodynamic testing.
+The Pininfarina Battista electric hypercar – set to become one of the most powerful road-legal production cars ever, with 1,873bhp – will make its North American debut next week at the Pebble Beach Concours d'Elegance.

-A revised version of the car, finished in Blu Iconica paint, was unveiled at the Turin Outdoor Auto Show in late June.
-The manufacturer describes the changes as "reinforc[ing] its hypercar look and feel" and "presenting an even greater visual connection between front and back".
+Pininfarina has been developing the design in recent months, with a revised version of the car, finished in Blu Iconica paint, being unveiled at the Turin Outdoor Auto Show in late June.
+The manufacturer described the changes as "reinforc[ing] its hypercar look and feel" and "presenting an even greater visual connection between front and back".

 The hypercar made its UK debut at the Goodwood Members' Meeting back in April, stopping off in London to mark the arrival of the Ultra Low Emission Zone (ULEZ) in the capital.